James D. Murdoch

 Global

-Cardinale, B., R. Primack, and J. Murdoch.
-Conservation Biology, 1st edition, Oxford University Press, Oxford, UK.
+Cardinale, B., and J. Murdoch.
+2025.
+Conservation Biology, 2nd edition.
+Oxford University Press, Oxford, United Kingdom.

 Snow leopard occurrence